mszpro/ViewHighlighter/README.md

 - Only works on iOS
 - Might not work on ScrollViews (in future release, might need to scroll the view to show the highlighted components)

+# License

+When using this code, you have to attach the unmodified LICENSE file to the copies of your app and make it visible to the end users.